ververica/vvctl/README.md

 ### Creating a deployment

-You can create a deployment using the command `vvctl create deployment`.
+You can create a deployment by using the command `vvctl create deployment`.
 Currently only JAR and PYTHON deployments are supported.

 Before creating a deployment, you need to create an artifact `vvctl create artifact` and use the URI of the artifact in your deployment.